-Benjamin A. Katzenellenbogen has been litigating intellectual property disputes for nearly two decades, with an emphasis on patent litigation, particularly pharmaceutical cases in the Hatch-Waxman context.
+Benjamin A. Katzenellenbogen has been litigating intellectual property disputes for more than 20 years, with an emphasis on patent litigation, particularly pharmaceutical cases in the Hatch-Waxman context.
 Ben regularly appears in district courts throughout the country, as well as in California state courts.

 Ben has represented clients across a broad range of technologies, and has considerable experience in trademark, trade secret, copyright, unfair competition, and state law issues.
 Exemplary engagements are listed in the Experience section, organized by legal issue and technology area.

-Ben has represented generic drug manufacturers in Hatch-Waxman litigation involving generic versions of a number of drugs, including: Seroquel XR® (first-to-file), Nexium® (first-to-file), Provigil® (first-to-file), Antara®, Intuniv®, and Oxecta®.
+Ben has represented branded and generic drug manufacturers in Hatch-Waxman litigation involving a number of drugs, including: Seroquel XR® (first-to-file), Nexium® (first-to-file), Provigil® (first-to-file), Antara®, Intuniv®, Oxecta®, and Evomela®.

 Ben has handled cases throughout the litigation process, from preliminary injunctions and motions to dismiss, to class certification, Markman (claim construction), and summary judgment, all the way through trial and post-trial motions.
 He has argued before the United States Court of Appeals for the Ninth Circuit and the California Court of Appeal, and appeared before the Federal Circuit.